ehmatthes/pcc_3e/online_resources_site/docs/index.md

 [Download .zip](https://github.com/ehmatthes/pcc_3e/archive/refs/heads/main.zip){ .md-button .md-button--primary } [View on GitHub](https://github.com/ehmatthes/pcc_3e/){ .md-button }

+The full set of resources for the third edition is still being developed.
+If you are an early reader of the third edition, some of the [second edition's resources](https://ehmatthes.github.io/pcc_2e/regular_index/) may still be useful, such as the [Cheat Sheets](https://ehmatthes.github.io/pcc_2e/cheat_sheets/cheat_sheets/) and articles such as [Finding Employment](https://ehmatthes.github.io/pcc_2e/finding_employment/).

 ---

 If you have any questions about Python Crash Course, feel free to get in touch: